-Leah is from Saint John, New Brunswick.
-She attended Carleton University in Ottawa for her undergraduate degree.
-Upon graduating from Carleton with a degree in Public Affairs and Policy Management, Leah went on to work for the Federal Government before deciding to pursue a legal career.
+Leah is originally from Saint John, New Brunswick Upon graduating from Carleton with a degree in Public Affairs and Policy Management, Leah went on to work for the Federal Government before deciding to pursue a legal career.

-In her spare time Leah loves to stay active, frequently taking advantage of the trails that Fredericton has to offer and hiking in Odell Park.
+In her spare time, Leah loves to stay active, frequently taking advantage of the trails that Fredericton has to offer and spending time with her husband and daughter.

 Leah completed a judicial internship at the New Brunswick Court of Appeal in her final year of her law degree.